Tory MP urged to apologise over claim food bank users ‘cannot cook properly’

 His comments, which came during the second day of the Queen’s Speech debate in the Commons, have been harshly criticised, with some urging the Ashfield MP to apologise.

-Labour branded his remarks “beyond belief”, whilst the Liberal Democrats described them as “disgraceful” and as an “insult to millions of hard-working people”.
+Labour branded his remarks “beyond belief”, whilst the Liberal Democrats described them as “disgraceful” and the SNP said they were “crass”.

-The Child Poverty Action Group claimed politicians “would do better to back real-world solutions, like bringing benefits in line with inflation this Autumn”.
+The Child Poverty Action Group claimed politicians “would do better to back real-world solutions, like bringing benefits in line with inflation this autumn” and the Trussell Trust charity insisted “cooking meals from scratch won’t help families keep the lights on or put food on the table, if they don’t have enough money in their pockets”.

+The Trades Union Congress insisted the comments showed “how out of touch Conservative MPs and ministers are with the cost of living emergency”.

 SNP MP Joanna Cherry (Edinburgh South West), the subsequent speaker in the Commons debate, told Mr Anderson people do not use food banks because they do not know how to cook, but because “we have poverty in this country at a scale that should shame his Government”.